JohnLockwood/johnlockwood.github.io/src/cognitive_science/SynapsesNeuronsAndBrainsNotes.md

 ### Membrane Currents Underlying the Spike

 Example of a votage clamp -- now changing voltage (Hodgkin and Huxley) by a fixed amount.
 So there is a voltage change.
 Behaves like a passive RC current -- nothing new -- if depolarizing current is sub-threshold.
 If depolarize further, "For suprathreshold depolarizing voltage clamp, the recorded membrane current (after the first capacitative current) flows first inwards (into the axon) and later outward (from inside to outside)." -- this is a surprise.
 First see capacitative current as before -- as you hold voltage -- see first an inward current into the axon, then curves up.
 Remember, voltage is fixed, but then get inward then outward current.
 Found that if you used drug, tetrodotoxin (TTX), a fish toxin, if put it on axon, the inward phase disappears, left only with the outward phase.
 With tetraethilammonium (TEA) -- now the outward current gets blocked, but leaves inward.
-What they found by playing with Na and K concentrations, that inward was Na K.
+What they found by playing with Na and K concentrations, that inward was Na and outward was K.

-Found sodium current was inward current (fast -- happens arly on) -- then changes to potassium current later (outward current).
+Found sodium current was inward current (fast -- happens early on) -- then changes to potassium current later (outward current).
 Outward current continues if continue voltage clamp.
 In 1954D paper by Hodgkin / Huxley, circuit diagram of squid axon.

 Have Capacitive current + Early sodium current + later potasium current + leak current (resting state cell is negative).